 Kodak Vision 3 250D @ 250

-Although 400D and 250D are technically the same film, I was surprised to see how the color profiles differed.
-250D was more vibrant and rendered colors in a more cinematic manner.
-400D, however, seems to be slightly flatter and has a slight magenta cast in the shadows, but that is easily corrected in post editing.
-Regardless, both seem to have handled colors fairly well.
+Although 400D and 250D are technically the same film, I was surprised to see how differently they rendered colors.
+While 250D was more vibrant and produced a more cinematic look, 400D seemed flatter and had a slight magenta cast in the shadows.
+However, this cast was easily correctable in post-processing.
+Both films handled colors well overall.

-Although, ECN-2 is a process that creates flatter negatives I was surprised to see how much contrast was retained while also still having plenty dynamic range.
-This could be due to the fact that it is rated at 400 which is ideal for the C41 processed but rating CineStill 400D at 250 or 200 will most likely result in a better image since it will help boost shadow detail and vibrance.
-The highlights also seem to give off that cinematic bloom effect similar to other motion picture stocks.
+Despite ECN-2's tendency to create flatter negatives, I was surprised by how much contrast was retained while still having plenty of dynamic range.
+The fact that it's rated at 400 likely helps with this, as it's ideal for C41 processing.
+However, rating CineStill 400D at 250 or 200 will probably result in a better image, as it can help boost shadow detail and vibrance.
+Additionally, highlights give off a cinematic bloom effect similar to other motion picture stocks.

-Kodak's Vision 3 250D seems to naturally have less contrast and more vibrance but similar dynamic range.
-Grain structure also seems to be slightly finer in 250D but by overexposing 400D one stop, it will help reduce the appearance of grain as well.
+Kodak's Vision 3 250D appears to have naturally less contrast and more vibrance, but a similar dynamic range.
+Additionally, its grain structure seems slightly finer than that of 400D.
+However, overexposing 400D by one stop can help reduce the appearance of grain.

-Overall, both are great film stocks and I definitely recommend trying to process any CineStill film in ECN-2 and see how the results differ.
+Overall, both CineStill 400D and Kodak Vision 3 250D are excellent film stocks, and I highly recommend trying to process any CineStill film in ECN-2 to see how the results differ.
 You may just find your new favorite film stock.

 Mitchell Jackson